Métis programming is gaining its stride for 2020

 On Jan.
 21 from 1 p.m. to 2:15 p.m., Dr. Evelyn Peters will be at the Fort Garry campus to discuss the book Rooster Town, the way forward to honour the Métis displaced and the developments since the book launched in 2018.
 Join the discussion in the Engineering building, room E2 350.
 Rooster Town reconstructs the story of a Métis community rooted in kinship, culture and historical circumstance, whose residents existed unofficially in the cracks of municipal bureaucracy, while navigating the legacy of settler colonialism and the demands of modernity and urbanization.
 Books for purchase and opportunity for book signing.

 On Feb.
-10, Dr. Michelle Drieger will be at the Fort Garry campus for the Indigenous Scholars Speaker Series.
-Time and location TBA.
+10, Dr. Michelle Driedger will be at the Fort Garry campus for the Indigenous Scholars Speaker Series at 11:30 a.m. in the Circle Room of Migizii Agamik – Bald Eagle Lodge.